 Metanarrative: The Bible’s One Story of Love, Truth and Beauty.
-Pactum Books, 2017, 100 pp. A conversational short read through the narrative arc of the entire Bible, wedded to accompanying music lyrics in the margins.
+Pactum Books, 2017, 100 pp. First volume in the Core 100 series.
+A conversational short read through the narrative arc of the entire Bible, wedded to accompanying music lyrics in the margins.
 A great gift for everyone, whether experienced Christians or those new to the faith.

 The Legend of the Dagger Prince.
 Timotheos Press, 2016, 174 pp. The launch volume in a new medievalesque fantasy series, The Annals of Adamah.
 Fiction suitable for all ages.
 Honor, justice, courage, all wrapped in a package of twists and turns.
 You can buy it on Amazon here.